 Two additional models based on the new 4 Series are also anticipated to arrive next year: a high-performance BMW M4, and an all-electric i4 four-door coupe to take on the Tesla Model 3.
 The new BMW 4 Series will likely cost from around £35,000, though top-end models will add at least £10,000 to that figure.

 2020 BMW 4 Series interior

 Inside, the BMW 4 Series will be almost identical to the new 3 Series.
 As a result, it’ll get a step up in quality, a large infotainment screen and a host of new gesture-control tech.
 The new BMW 4 Series coupe and convertible pair will both be larger than the current models and you can expect that to translate into more rear-seat leg and headroom, which should make it feel reasonably spacious – even for adults.

 2020 BMW 4 Series specs

-You’ll be able to have your BMW 4 Series with a six-speed manual gearbox or an eight-speed automatic, and you’ll also be able to upgrade the car from rear-wheel drive to xDrive four-wheel drive.
+Gearbox options on the new BMW 4 Series will consist of a six-speed manual and an eight-speed automatic, and you’ll also be able to replace the standard rear-wheel drive setup with BMW’s xDrive all-wheel drive system.